Hand set and printed by Martyn Ould at The Old School Press.

 I had intended for all the covers to feature a close-up illustration of moss, printed blind, but later decided that it would be better to leave it off and keep the publication really simple and unfussy.
 However, as I’d already had a line block of the artwork made, I didn’t want it going to waste, so I asked Martyn Ould if he’d print just ten covers with it.
 I do like the subtle way the illustration shows on the cover, and feel it works, so I’m glad I had some done (if only to have a couple for myself!).

 This was a revival of an abandoned project from a couple of year’s previous.
-Martyn Ould had set Moss in 2009, but due to his other commitments rather a long time elapsed without it getting to the print stage.
+Ould had set Moss in 2009, but due to his other commitments rather a long time elapsed without it getting to the print stage.
 I never saw this as a problem as all good things are worth waiting for.
 Besides, it was a privilege to have him print for me as, with the exception of the occasional job for Gruffyground (which he does because he views it a good challenge to reach the highest standards insisted on by the proprietor), he doesn’t print for anyone else.
 But before the opportunity arose to get it to press, I decided to call time on my publishing ventures, deeming them too expensive a hobby.
 However, since my slight return to publishing in early 2012, I’d been thinking of reviving Moss.
-On seeing an absolute gem of a booklet that Martyn had printed for Gruffyground in June 2012, I was ﬁnally compelled to ask if he would revisit the project for me, particularly if it could be printed on the same beautiful handmade as used for the Gruffyground booklet.
-Martyn still had the type standing, along with enough of the paper to print my edition, and very kindly agreed.
-I revised and simplified my original design, with Martyn helping and making further necessary improvements and amendments.
+On seeing an absolute gem of a booklet that Ould had printed for Gruffyground in June 2012, I was ﬁnally compelled to ask if he would revisit the project for me, particularly if it could be printed on the same beautiful handmade as used for the Gruffyground booklet.
+Ould still had the type standing, along with enough of the paper to print my edition, and very kindly agreed.
+I revised and simplified my original design, with Ould helping and making further necessary improvements and amendments.
 Finally, my edition of Moss deservedly got to see the light of day.

 © Entire site copyright Chestnut Press 2017